Endeavour Foundation

-History
+History and Heritage

-Endeavour Foundation was founded in 1951 by a group of parents of children with an intellectual disability.
-Initially called the Queensland Sub-Normal Children's Welfare Association, the group's ambition was to establish training centres to teach the children to do simple unskilled work.
+Endeavour Foundation was founded in 1951 by a group of parents of children who sought access to education and support for their children with intellectual disability.
+At the time, children with an intellectual disability were excluded from mainstream education and community life.

+The group was initially called the Queensland Sub-Normal Children's Welfare Association.
+In the 1950s, 'sub-normal' was the accepted term to describe a person with an intellectual disability, and it was endorsed in 1954 by the World Health Organisation.
+The group's ambition was to establish training centres to teach children simple unskilled work.
 The group received the patronage of Sir Fred Schonell, the first Professor of Education and later Vice-Chancellor of the University of Queensland.

-Schonell was Endeavour Foundation's first President and extended his research interest in education for people with a disability by creating the Remedial Education Centre (now known as the Fred and Eleanor Schonell Special Education Research Centre), one of the first of its kind in the world.
+Schonell was Endeavour Foundation's first President and extended his research interest in education for people with a disability by creating the Remedial Education Centre, now known as the Fred and Eleanor Schonell Special Education Research Centre, one of the first of its kind in the world.

 In its first two years of operation, the organisation registered 300 children with an intellectual disability.
-The Association's first school and support group were established in a member's home.
-In June 1953, the association established its first centre in Coorparoo in Brisbane with a teacher to provide basic education to the children, putting into practice ideas developed at the University of Queensland.
+The Association's first school and support group were established in June 1953 in a member's home at 170 Old Cleveland Road, Coorparoo, Brisbane.
+A teacher was employed to provide basic education to the children, putting into practice ideas developed at the University of Queensland.
 By 1954, the Association had grown beyond Brisbane, with the formation of the first regional sub-committees in Toowoomba and Ipswich.
-In 1955, the centre moved to a large property in Bowen Hills in Brisbane.
+In May 1955, the centre moved to a large Queenslander-style house on an acre of land on Jordan Terrace, Bowen Hills, in Brisbane.

-Endeavour Foundation's Head Office, one regional office and a non-vocational day service were previously based at the location, now known as Schonell House in Jordan Terrace, which was sold to property developer BMI Group in the late 2000s and has since been on sold.

-The organisation continued to expand rapidly, opening its first service for adults – a workshop in Bowen Hills, and its first accommodation service in Toowoomba in 1964.
+The organisation continued to expand rapidly, opening its first service for adults - a workplace in Bowen Hills, and its first accommodation service in Toowoomba in 1964.

-In 1982, the Association voted to enact a change of name from the Queensland Sub-Normal Children's Welfare Association to Endeavour Foundation, reflecting a change in societal attitudes towards people with a disability and the organisation's growth.
+In 1982, the Association voted to change its name from the Queensland Sub-Normal Children's Welfare Association to Endeavour Foundation, reflecting a change in societal attitudes towards people with a disability and the organisation's growth.

-By 1984, Endeavour Foundation had grown to provide services to more than 3,500 people in 19 non-vocational day services for adults, 25 schools, 12 workshops, 6 farms, 34 adult residential homes, 24 group homes, and 13 clinics across the state.
-In 1986, the provision of education to children was taken over by the Queensland Department of Education, and Endeavour Foundation's focus moved to support for adults.
+By 1984, Endeavour Foundation had grown to provide services to more than 3,500 people across Queensland in 25 schools, 12 workplaces, six farms, 34 adult residential homes, and numerous other facilities.

+A significant change occurred in 1986, when the Queensland Department of Education took over the provision of education for children with an intellectual disability, including the education of the 1,075 children in Endeavour Foundation's 25 schools.
+Endeavour Foundation's focus then moved to supporting people with an intellectual disability post-school age.